AnTheMaker/AnTheMaker/README.md

 Here on GitHub, I'm working on some small open-source projects of mine!

-If you have a question, feel free to reach me [on Twitter](https://twitter.com/AnTheMaker)!
+If you have a question, feel free to reach me [on Twitter](https://twitter.com/AnTheMaker) or via email: hi@anthemaker.com!

 **Have a great day! :D**